15 Scenic Hikes in Tucson

 *Free parking in a small lot and on side streets, although you may be walking pretty far if busy

+Marshall Gulch is another Mt.
+Lemmon gem.
 The Marshall Gulch trail is understandably one of the more popular hikes in Tucson and the small parking area can fill up very fast.
-During the summer season, when temps frequently soar way above 100 degrees, any trail on Mt Lemmon offers a much needed respite from the heat.
+During the summer season, when temps frequently soar way above 100 degrees, hiking any trail on Mt.
+Lemmon offers fitness buffs a nice respite from the heat.
 Like the Meadow trail & Aspen Draw, you will take the gorgeous Catalina Scenic Byway drive up to Summerhaven to access this trail.
-Marshall Gulch is a beautiful high altitude trail which features both pines and aspens.
+Marshall Gulch is a beautiful high altitude trail which lined with pretty pines and aspens.
 This trail can be conveniently combined with the Aspen trail for a nice little loop of under 4 miles.

-While many of the trees are burned from past wildlife damage, the mountain views are still gorgeous and you really cannot beat the cooler summer temperatures, in comparison with those found in the desert just an hour away.
-There are still lots of trees and plenty of shade, along with numerous small streams, giving this trail a really nice rustic nature feel that you definitely will not find anywhere in Tucson.
+While many of the trees are burned from past wildlife damage, the mountain views are still gorgeous and you really cannot beat the cooler summer temperatures.
+Lots of leafy trees and plenty of shade, along with numerous small streams, give this trail a really nice rustic nature vibe which you definitely will not find anywhere in Tucson.
 Summertime is a great time to enjoy the beautiful colorful wildflowers that sprout up everywhere.
-This is also another great trail for leaf peepers.
+Combied with Aspen Draw, this is a fantastic leaf peeping trail.

 Distance: Under a mile

-Difficulty: Very easy (Great for beginners who want to learn more about the native desert plants)
+Difficulty: Very easy (Great for beginners who want to learn more about native desert plants)

 Location: 5900 N Sabino Canyon Rd, Tucson, AZ 85750

-*Entrance to Sabino Canyon is $5 per car.
-Tram rides are $1o per person (cash only)
+*Entrance to Sabino Canyon is $8 per car.
+Tram rides are $15 per person (cash only)

-The 45 minute long narrated tram ride is a nice alternative for those who cannot hike or would prefer to keep it relaxing on vacation.
-For those interested in hiking, I recommend checking out the Nature trail by the visitor’s center.
+The 45 minute long narrated tram ride is a nice alternative for those who are unable to hike or would prefer to keep it relaxing on vacation.
+For those interested in an easy hike, I recommend checking out the Nature trail by the visitor’s center.
 It’s very short and very easy and a great introduction to the many species of cacti which live in the Sonoran Desert.
-Anyone up for a challenge should check out Seven falls, one of Tucson’s mos popular hikes.
+Anyone up for a challenge should check out Seven falls, one of Tucson’s most popular hikes.
 It’s very long, however, you can cut some time out by taking the tram.
 The seasonal waterfall and pools are much appreciated during the summer season by locals tired of the heat.

-*In short, I only recommend visiting Sabino if you are looking for a place to enjoy the desert scenery without hiking as the tram ride is a nice introduction to the desert and offers plenty of spectacular vistas.
+*In short, Sabino is a great place for anyone seeking a place to enjoy the desert scenery without hiking as the tram ride is a nice introduction to the desert and offers plenty of spectacular vistas.
 Otherwise, choose one of the hikes listed above which offer similar scenery in a quieter setting.

 General Tips for hiking in Tucson